mohanapriya3307-cyber/Ex-3-VI-CHARACTERISTICS-OF-GUNN-OSCILLATOR/README.md

 • Check the connections before switching on the kit. • Connections should be done properly. • Observation should be taken properly.

 ## Result:
+Thus, the V-I characteristics of Gunn diode is studied and verified experimentally.